 A light, healthy, easy to assemble salad for all occasions!

 - 3/4 cup grapes, sliced in half

 - 1 ripe avocado, diced small

-- Crumbled Feta or soft goat cheese (optional, omit if living dairy free)
+- Crumbled Feta or soft goat cheese (optional)

 - 1/2 cup quality extra virgin olive oil

 - 1 tablespoons raw honey )optional, paleo and Whole 30 skip it!)